There are several reasons why churches and church leadership should consider making LGBTI a priority issue.

 5. Being prepared.

 Of course the four previous reasons are definitely the most important but this should also be a consideration.
 In this day of social media platforms, a well earned reputation can be destroyed in a matter of days.
 Regarding the gay issue, this could be the suicide of a young gay person in your church, a moral scandal, the outing of a closeted church leader, affiliation with an anti-gay organisation or outdated documentation.
 Any of these events has the potential to take off in social networks or the media.
-The Salvation Army and Gloria Jeans are just two recent examples of this.
+The Salvation Army and Gloria Jeans are just two examples of this.
 Because of poor understanding about sexuality and the LGBT community, some statements that came from organisations during media frenzies only made matters worse.
 They will ill-prepared to handle this specific situation and a well-loved and respected organisation immediately felt the impact of a drop in donations.
 The perception that the Salvation Army is anti-gay still exists in mainstream society and continues to have an impact since the media frenzy mid 2012.
 A reputation that has been built over decades can be unnecessarily harmed overnight if we haven’t done our homework or kept up to date.